South Dakota Highway 32

-South Dakota Highway 32 (SD 32) is a 8.643 mi state highway in Moody County, South Dakota, United States, connects Interstate 29 (I-29) with Flandreau.
+South Dakota Highway 32 (SD 32) is a 8.643 mi state highway in Moody County, South Dakota, United States, connecting Interstate 29 (I-29) with Flandreau.

-It's a short state route located in east-central South Dakota.

 Route description

 SD 32 begins at an interchange with I-29 approximately 5 mi north-northeast of Colman, in the west-central part of Moody County.
 This intersection is just northeast of the Sioux Prairie Preserve.
 At this intersection, the roadway continues to the west as 230th Street.
 SD 30 takes 230th Street to the east.
 Just west of 475th Avenue, it crosses over Squaw Creek.
 East of 478th Avenue, it curves to the east-southeast.
 Just east of 479th Avenue, it crosses over the Big Sioux River and then enters the northwestern part of Flandreau.
 An intersection with Industrial Road leads to the Flandreau city office.
 The highway then curves back to the east.
 It intersects 12th Street, which leads to the Flandreau public schools, county resource center, aquatic center, and community center.
 Between Wind and Crescent streets, the highway passes the Moody County Courthouse.
 An intersection with Prairie Street leads to the Flandreau Medical Center.
 Just east of Lindsay Street, it intersects SD 13 (Summit Street).
 Here, SD 32 ends, and Pipestone Avenue continues to the east, leading to the Moody County Museum, Flandreau City Park, and the Flandreau Park Golf Course.

 No segment of SD 32 is included as part of the National Highway System, a system of routes determined to be the important for the nation's economy, mobility and defense.